wickedest/Mergely/README.md

 ### swap

-Swap the content of the left and right editors.
+Swaps the content of the left and right editors.

 #### Parameters
 None.